armory3d/armory_docs/getting_started/vehicle.md

 vehicle.setBrake(breakingForce, i);
 ```

-Negative Engine Force (-1 * engineforce) can also use to decelerate vehicle.
+Negative Engine Force (-1 * engineForce) can also use to decelerate vehicle.
 But the behavior of brake/negative engine force may suit different situations.

 Please feel free to experiment and find best suitable approach.

 Brake will cause the vehicle to stop at 0 eventually, while negative engine force will start to reverse.